confluentinc/ksql/docs/tutorials/materialized.md

 ### Get the Debezium connector

 To get started, download the Debezium connector to a fresh directory.
-The easiest way to do that is by using [confluent-hub](https://docs.confluent.io/current/connect/managing/confluent-hub/client.html).
+The easiest way to do this is by using [confluent-hub](https://docs.confluent.io/current/connect/managing/confluent-hub/client.html).

 Create a directory for your components: